 Stockyard

-Discover how Stockyard as a multi-functional destination will promote local food and drink production and host events,
+Discover how Stockyard as a multi-functional destination will promote local food and drink production, host events and offer a cultural hub to enhance Melton Mowbray’s economy and promote tourism.

 Melton Mowbray already has a nationwide reputation as the ‘Rural Capital of Food’, and the Stockyard leans into this with its markets on Tuesday, Friday, Saturday and Sunday featuring local producers and vendors.